Hall of Fame 2017 Inductees

 The 2005-2006 Rams men's volleyball team was an incredibly talented squad that dominated Ontario University Athletics (OUA).
 The team advanced to the OUA final and earned a silver medal, the program's first ever OUA medal.
-In the regular season, the Rams finished first overall with an amazing 18-2 record, the best ever record by any team in Ryerson history.
+In the regular season, the Rams finished first overall with an amazing 18-2 record.
 The team also reached a program best No. 5 in the Canadian Interuniversity Sport (CIS) weekly national top 10 poll.
 The Rams received several conference and national awards including the OUA MVP, OUA Rookie of the Year as well as one CIS All-Canadian, one CIS All-Rookie team selection and three OUA all-stars.
 Head coach Mirek Porosa was named both OUA and CIS Coach of the Year, becoming the first Ontario coach ever to win the CIS National Coach of the Year award.

 Back Row (L to R): Head Coach Mirek Porosa, Malindima Sampa, Nicolas Beaver, Matt Fugard, Ryan Vandenburg,